 Because our nervous system constantly scans the environment to assess risk at any given moment, our bodies can act scared without us being aware of the cues or knowing that we are scared1.

 Neuroscientist Dr. Stephen Porges proposed the Polyvagal Theory, which

 The Polyvagal Theory, proposed by Dr. Stephen Porges, describes how the autonomic nervous system is influenced by the central nervous system and how it responds to signals from the environment and internal organs.

 There are three types of behavior that are impacted by our autonomic nervous system: mobilization, immobilization, and social engagement.
 Each one is regulated by a different part of the nervous system2.

 This is one of the two primary defense systems in mammals.

-When there is perceived threat, the sympathetic nervous system can mobilize the fight-or-flight behavior by inducing faster heart rate, restricting digestion, and heightening attention.
+When there is a perceived threat, the sympathetic nervous system can mobilize the fight-or-flight behavior by inducing a faster heart rate, restricting digestion, and heightening attention.

 When a life-threatening situation arises, the parasympathetic nervous system can shut down the autonomic function, resulting in immobilization defense behaviors.
 The individual then appears frozen and pretends to be dead.

 Social engagement system